luyaojie/awesome-nlp-resource/README.md

   - [NEWSROOM](https://summari.es) CORNELL NEWSROOM is a large dataset for training and evaluating summarization systems.
 It contains 1.3 million articles and summaries written by authors and editors in the newsrooms of 38 major publications.
   - [CoNLL 2010 Uncertainty Detection](http://rgai.inf.u-szeged.hu/conll2010st/tasks.html) The aim of this task is to identify sentences in texts which contain unreliable or uncertain information.
 Training Data contains biological abstracts and full articles from the **BioScope** (biomedical domain) corpus and paragraphs from **Wikipedia** possibly containing weasel information.
   - [Automatic Academic Paper Rating](https://github.com/lancopku/AAPR) A dataset for automatic academic paper rating (AAPR), which automatically determine whether to accept academic papers.
 The dataset consists of 19,218 academic papers by collecting data on academic pa- pers in the field of artificial intelligence from the arxiv.
+  - [COLING 2018 automatic identification of verbal MWE](https://gitlab.com/parseme/sharedtask-data/tree/master/1.1) Corpora were annotated by human annotators with occurrences of verbal multiword expressions (VMWEs) according to common annotation guidelines.
+For example, "He **picked** one **up**."

 -----
 License